-On occasion a woman will suffer one or more fragility fractures during lactation, and osteoporotic bone density will be found by DXA (76).
-As with osteoporosis presenting during pregnancy, this may represent a coincidental, unrelated disease; the woman may have had low bone density and abnormal skeletal microarchitecture prior to pregnancy.
+On occasion a woman will suffer one or more fragility fractures during lactation, and osteoporotic bone density will be found by DXA (79).
+As with osteoporosis presenting during pregnancy, this may represent a coincidental, unrelated disease; the woman may have had low bone density and abnormal skeletal microarchitecture prior to pregnancy, such that the normal bone loss incurred by lactation could not be tolerated.
 Alternatively, it is likely that some cases represent an exacerbation of the normal degree of skeletal demineralization that occurs during lactation, and a continuum from the changes in bone density and bone turnover that occurred during pregnancy.
-It may be artificial. therefore. somewhat to separate "osteoporosis of lactation" from "osteoporosis of pregnancy."
+For example, the skeleton may have been normal pre-pregnancy, lost mineral content during pregnancy due to low calcium intake, and experienced the expected further loss during lactation (79).
+It may be somewhat artificial, therefore, to separate "osteoporosis of lactation" from "osteoporosis of pregnancy."
 But since lactation normally causes a significant net loss of bone whereas pregnancy does not, it seems more likely for lactation to cause a subset of women to develop low-trauma fractures.
 For example, excessive PTHrP release from the lactating breast into the maternal circulation could conceivably cause excessive bone resorption, osteoporosis, and fractures.
-PTHrP levels were high in one case of lactational osteoporosis, and remained elevated for months after weaning (223).
+PTHrP levels were high in one case of lactational osteoporosis, and remained elevated for months after weaning (253).